KBurbank/Quarto-Exam-Class/README.md

 ## Rendering

 To render your exam, use the `Render` button in RStudio as usual.
-If you click on the disclosure triangle to the right of the `Render` button, you can select whether to render the student version of the exam or the solutions.
+If you click on the disclosure triangle to the right of the `Render` button, you can select whether to render the student version of the exam (`examclass-pdf`) or the solutions (`examclass-pdf+solutions`).
+The solutions document will have the same name as the student version of the exam, but with `+solutions` appended.

 ## Example